bunnlii/Summoner-Sync/README.md

 9. The AI will talk to each player about the strengeths and waekness of the comp and how to use the comp to win

-10. If it's a solo player then it will skip the step and move on
+10. If it's a solo player then it will skip to step 11

 <img put the image of the AI prompts or textbox with the info here>

+## Final Steps:

 11. Finally after helping out the player(s) it will give the player and overall bullet points of what they should work on right now